Long Term Biological Monitoring at Reference Streams

-By focusing on reference streams with negligible prospects for development or land use change, DEC hopes to be able to isolate long term impacts related to climate change.
-All twelve streams are currently being monitored on an annual basis for water chemistry, physical habitat, water temperature, and biology (fish and macroinvertebrate communities).
-Several sites are also being gaged for stream discharge.
-Through this monitoring, we hope to be able to gain an understanding of how climate change is affecting stream habitat and water quality, and how changes in these abiotic variables may cause long-term alterations in biological communities.
+By focusing on streams with negligible prospects for development or land use change, VTDEC hopes to be able to isolate long term impacts related to climate change.
+Many of these streams have monitoring data going back to the 1990’s, and all are currently being monitored on an annual basis for water chemistry, physical habitat, water temperature, and macroinvertebrate community condition.
+Many of these sites are also being monitored for stream discharge, air temperature, and fish community composition.
+Through this work, VTDEC seeks to gain a better understanding of how climate-induced changes in water quality, temperature and hydrology lead to long-term alterations in biological communities.

 Long Term Trends

 While several sentinel sites were added by VTDEC since 2012 in an effort to increase the strength of the long-term monitoring program, eight of the sites have biological monitoring data going back to 2003 or earlier (Figure 31).
 Through this data set, VTDEC hopes to be able to observe any emergent trends that may be related to climate change or other large-scale environmental factors.

 The richness of sensitive EPT taxa appears to have remained relatively steady over time at most sentinel sites.
 Ranch Brook is a small and relatively low productivity stream.
 It has slightly lower EPT richness than most other sentinel streams, and all community samples since 2000 have had EPT richness between 20 and 26.